suriya7913/Resume-classification-using-NLP-and-keras-text-classification/README.md

 This project is to implement resume classification using ML The main objective of the project is to implement text classification and preprocessing the data  to
-Expand Contractions
+Expand Contractions,
-covert to Lower Case
+covert to Lower Case,
-Remove Punctuations
+Remove Punctuations,
-Remove words and digits containing digits
+Remove words and digits containing digits,
-Remove Stopwords
+Remove Stopwords,
-Rephrase Text
+Rephrase Text,
-Stemming and Lemmatization
+Stemming and Lemmatization,
-Remove White spaces
+Remove White spaces.

 and then using autokeras text classification with optimal training we have arrived better accuracy on test data